-- Indicate whether an interpreter will be needed, for what language, and for whom; - Leave the boxes for "Reasons Fee Not Paid" blank, and - For "Nature of Action", if filing for guardian and conservator, go to #240.
-Read the selections underneath and place a check next to the number 242 or 243 that best describes the adult for whom the guardian and conservator for an adult is to be appointed.
-Check 243 only if requesting "mental health powers" including authority to place the ward in an Inpatient Psychiatric Facility. - On page 2, fill in the information about the fiduciary (the guardian/conservator) and sign.
+- Indicate whether an interpreter will be needed, for what language, and for whom; - Leave the boxes for "Reasons Fee Not Paid" blank, and - For "Nature of Action", if filing for guardianship only: under #230, "Guardianship", mark #232 to indicate for an adult (including those suffering from dementia or Alzheimer's) in need of protection, OR mark #234 if requesting "mental health powers" including authority to put the protected person in a mental health facility for inpatient treatment.

-FORM 2: PETITION FOR APPOINTMENT OF GUARDIAN/CONSERVATOR (Form PBGCA11f) including request for appointment of attorney, health professional (a physician or other medical professional to evaluate the physical and/or mental health of the proposed ward), and court investigator.
+FORM 2: PETITION FOR APPOINTMENT OF GUARDIAN (PBGA11f) including request for appointment of attorney, health professional (a physician or other medical professional to evaluate the physical and/or mental health of the proposed ward), and court investigator.
+The Court will always appoint a physician or other medical professional to evaluate the mental and physical health of an adult said to need a guardian, and may appoint one in matters of conservatorship, whether involving adults or minors.